 Simple ways to Boost your Child Immunity – Go Natural

-” Developing & Developed are the key words on which now parents has to understand to work upon.
+” Developing & Developed are the keywords on which now parents have to understand to work upon.

 The efforts to develop a child immunity can be fruitful more in Developing stage.
 There’s a great opportunity to set the stage for improved health and resilience when the immune system is under development.

 Further, the role of our lifestyle and the quality of food we eat are the most important to work upon anyone’s immune system.”

 Majority of ‘First Time Parents’ reacts overprotective to their child and create a dome around them.
 For them, I would guide that “Once a child has been exposed to dirt and germs, the immune system responds by trying to expel those bacteria from the body, which strengthens immunity.

 Majority of antibacterial soaps, cleansers, and gels contain the chemical triclosan, which some researchers suspect of contributing to the development of antibiotic-resistant bacteria.
 Instead, use a natural antibacterial gel or make one, by combining witch hazel or alcohol, tea tree oil, and lavender essential oil.